Leading in Tech, week 5

 Case 1: the laws in tension

-• Buy-In: they heard the migration; did they ever buy the engineer?
+• Buy-In: they approved the library; did they ever accept the engineer?

 • Timing: a right move at the wrong moment still fails